 The emphasis of major tech companies and nations has largely been on working to define the concept of `fairness' and develop diverse tools and techniques to assist AI practitioners in enhancing the development of fair AI/ML systems.
-Despite these efforts, one of the findings of our previous study (a survey with AI practitioners) was that the majority of the participants reported the challenges in developing \textbf{fair} AI/ML systems due to their own biased nature \cite{pant2023ethics}.
-Given that most studies on AI/ML fairness are conceptual and focused on technical aspects, and considering the highlighted importance and need for research on the social/human aspects of AI in the literature \cite{xivuri2021systematic}, we were interested in exploring the perceptions and experiences of AI practitioners regarding fair AI/ML.
-Investigating AI practitioners' perceptions and experiences in developing a fair AI/ML can assist in understanding the real-world challenges associated with fair AI/ML development.
-Furthermore, it can aid in devising solutions to address their practical needs and concerns in developing a fair AI/ML.
+Despite these efforts, our recent survey study showed that most participants reported the challenges in developing \textbf{fair} AI/ML systems due to their own biased nature \citep{pant2023ethics}.
+Given that most studies on AI/ML fairness are conceptual and focused on technical aspects, and considering the highlighted importance and need for research on the social/human aspects of AI in the literature \citep{xivuri2021systematic}, we were interested in exploring the perceptions and experiences of AI practitioners regarding fair AI/ML systems.
+Investigating AI practitioners' perceptions and experiences in developing a fair AI/ML system can assist in understanding the real-world challenges associated with fair AI/ML system development.
+Furthermore, it can aid in devising solutions to address their practical needs and concerns in developing a fair AI/ML system.